Tennessee Whiskey Burger Recipe

 For a true down-home Southern experience, you can substitute ramps (wild leeks) for the garlic in the Tennessee Whiskey Burger marinade.
 When adding a ramp to marinade be sure to use only the white bulb part of the plant.
 For this recipe, wash and then prepare one good-sized bulb just as you would the garlic clove.

-Heads up warning: Ramps are known to make for very strong oniony breath—so keep your breath mints handy!
+Heads up: Ramps are known to make for very strong oniony breath—so keep your breath mints handy!